Princess Alice, Duchess of Gloucester: Life in the royal family

 The Duchess of Gloucester served as Colonel-in-Chief or deputy Colonel-in-Chief of a dozen regiments in the British Army, including the King's Own Scottish Borderers, the Northamptonshire Regiment, the 2nd East Anglian Regiment (Duchess of Gloucester's Own Royal Lincolnshire and Northamptonshire), the Royal Anglian Regiment, the Royal Hussars, and the Royal Irish Rangers (27th Inniskilling); also, the Royal Corps of Transport.
-She was Patron of the Girls' Day School Trust and Queen Margaret College.
+She was Patron of the Girls' Day School Trust and from 1940 until her death Patron of Queen Margaret College in Edinburgh.

-In 1965, while returning from Winston Churchill's funeral in their vehicle, the Duke suffered a stroke which resulted in a car crash, with the Duke being thrown out of the car and the Duchess "suffering facial injuries".
-On the occasion she wrote "I was sitting beside him to grab the wheel or put my foot on the brake if he fell asleep and lost control, but on that occasion I must have dozed off myself.
+In 1965, while returning from Winston Churchill's funeral in their vehicle, the Duke suffered a stroke, which resulted in a car crash, with the Duke being thrown out of the car and the Duchess "suffering facial injuries".
+On the occasion she wrote: "I was sitting beside him to grab the wheel or put my foot on the brake if he fell asleep and lost control, but on that occasion I must have dozed off myself.
 Apparently the Rolls swerved off the road (and) ended upside down in a field of cabbages.
 Prince Henry had luckily been thrown through the open door...into (stinging) nettles and brambles".

 In 1972, the Duchess's elder son, Prince William, was killed in a plane crash while participating in an amateur air show race.
 Her husband was in such poor health at the time of their son's death that the Duchess hesitated whether to tell him, later admitting in her memoirs that she did not but that he may have learned of William's death from television coverage.
 The Duke of Gloucester died on 10 June 1974 at the age of 74.